precice/openfoam-adapter/docs/get.md

 ## Dependencies
 1. Install [a compatible OpenFOAM distribution](adapter-openfoam-support.html).
 2. Install [preCICE](installation-overview.html)
-    * By default, the adapter supports preCICE as a shared library.
-If you want to use preCICE as a static library, check and adjust its dependencies in `Allwmake` (`ADAPTER_PRECICE_DEP`).

 ## Adapter
 3. [Download](https://github.com/precice/openfoam-adapter/archive/master.zip) the adapter _or_ (better) install [git](https://git-scm.com/) and clone this repository: `git clone https://github.com/precice/openfoam-adapter.git`.